etesync/journal-manager/README.md

   <h1 align="center">EteSync - Secure Data Sync</h1>
 </p>

+**IMPORTANT:** This repo is deprecated, please use refer to https://github.com/etesync/server/

 This is a reusable django app that implements the server side of EteSync

 ![GitHub tag](https://img.shields.io/github/tag/etesync/journal-manager.svg)